turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.md

 * OmniAuth wiki: https://github.com/intridea/omniauth/wiki
 * A Devise and OmniAuth powered Single-Sign-On implementation: https://github.com/joshsoftware/sso-devise-omniauth-provider
 * [RailsCast on combining Devise and OmniAuth](http://railscasts.com/episodes/235-devise-and-omniauth-revised)

-## Instructor Notes

-- This lesson can also be taught with a whole new rails app, in case you want more practice starting apps from scratch.
-Just check the history.
--